PaulCaruana/SiteMinderCodingChalledge/README.md

 ## Todo

-- Fix vunerabilities of specified versions as specified in my GITHUB after I committed the code.
+- Fix vunerabilities of specified versions as specified in my GITHUB repository after I committed the code.
 When taking a brief look and changing the fastify version this caused the tests to fail with a strange error.
+Therefore, giving the time to fix this I will put it in the todo bucket.
-- Add more tests to check validation and fail over
+- Add more tests to check further validation and fail over
-- Add better eslinting probably Airbnb
+- Add better eslinting, probably Airbnb
 - Add the ability to overide the 'from' email field
 - Provide better failover eg. retry and reporting that an issue exists.
 - Add extra validation outside of Fastify schema